-- 1. Make a referral to children's social care and/or the police immediately if a child is suffering or likely to suffer from harm or is in immediate danger.
-Anyone can make a referral. - 2.
-Tell the DSL (see section 5.2) as soon as possible if you make a referral directly.
+- Make a referral to children's social care and/or the police immediately if a child is suffering or likely to suffer from harm or is in immediate danger.
+Anyone can make a referral.
+The school will use the NSPCC's - 'When to call the police' document for guidance on whether they should call the police and what to expect when they do. - 2.
+Tell a DSL (see section 5.2) as soon as possible if you make a referral directly.

-9.2 Local Procedures
+9.3 Local Procedures